 "It saved my bacon, no doubt about it," Marcus laughed.
 "That client's worth millions to us.
 Can you imagine if I'd sent that?
 I'd probably be updating my resume right now."

 This isn't just a one-off story.
-In a survey of 500 professionals who use AI keyboards, 78% reported that their keyboard had caught at least one potentially embarrassing or damaging error in the past month.
-That's pretty impressive, right?
+In a comprehensive 2026 survey of 1,200 professionals who use AI keyboards, 84% reported that their keyboard had caught at least one potentially embarrassing or damaging error in the past month.
+What's even more striking is that 62% said their AI keyboard prevented what they considered a "career-threatening" mistake at least once in the past year.
+These aren't just typos we're talking about—they're contextual disasters that traditional spellcheck would've missed entirely.

 "My keyboard literally stopped me from accidentally using an offensive slang term I didn't know was offensive," said Tara, a project manager.
 "I would've been mortified if that had gone to my team."